-The fastest breed of racing cars is set to join many of the world’s rarest and most beautiful classic cars when the Concours of Elegance brings Formula 1® to Hampton Court Palace this September in a tribute to 70 years of motorsport’s top echelon.
+The fastest breed of racing cars is set to join many of the world’s rarest and most beautiful classic cars when the Concours of Elegance brings a selection of Formula One cars to Hampton Court Palace this September in the F1 Championship’s 70th year.

 Acclaimed in 2019 as the Motoring Spectacle of the Year, the 2020 Concours of Elegance on 4-6 September will celebrate F1’s 70th birthday in spectacular style, with iconic Grand Prix cars taking part in the concours for the first time.
 Although there were Grands Prix prior to 1950, including the first to be run to the new Formula 1 regulations in 1946, the first F1 World Championship race was the British Grand Prix at Silverstone in 1950.

-Honouring that sporting milestone will be a special Formula 1® display in the historic surroundings of Hampton Court Palace gardens.
-The centrepiece will be five exceptional F1 cars, each representing a pinnacle of achievement in F1’s constant quest for speed.
-The group comprises cars every enthusiast will recognise: Ferrari, Williams and Lotus machines inextricably linked with racing heroes such as Sir Stirling Moss, Niki Lauda and Damon Hill.
+Honouring that sporting milestone will be a special a line-up of Formula One cars that every enthusiast will recognise: Ferrari, Williams and Lotus machines inextricably linked with racing heroes such as Sir Stirling Moss and Damon Hill.

 Andrew Evans, Concours of Elegance Managing Director, said: “Ever since that first Formula 1 race for the inaugural World Drivers’ Championship 70 years ago the sport has had millions of us around the world on the edge of our seats.
-It is a great thrill for the Concours of Elegance to mark such an important milestone with some of the most successful and significant F1 cars.
-Historic machines presented in such historic surroundings are sure to make unforgettable memories for every fan of the sport.”
+It is a great thrill for the Concours of Elegance to display some of these incredible machines in such an important year for Formula One.
+Historic racers presented in such historic surroundings are sure to make unforgettable memories for every fan of the sport.”

 Presented by A. Lange & Söhne, the Concours of Elegance is one of the global top three concours events and attracts many of the world’s most eminent car collectors together with their astonishingly rare, beautiful and valuable machines.
 The cars are displayed in the open air amid the ancient trees and manicured lawns of the Royal palace’s 60-acre Fountain Gardens, guaranteeing visitors plenty of space to view the exhibits in the safest and most enjoyable way possible.

-Acclaimed by the Royal Automobile Club’s Historic Awards as the Motoring Spectacle of the Year in 2019, this year’s event has the added distinction of being among the first major international car concours events to take place since March.
-As well as the F1 display, the 2020 Concours of Elegance will include unique coachbuilt Alfa Romeos, priceless pre-war Rolls-Royces, the McLaren F1 GTRs that finished 1st, 3rd, 4th, 5th and 13th at Le Mans 24 Hours 25 years ago, a display of future classics and a new Junior Concours celebrating the best of half-scale cars.
+This year’s event has the added distinction of being among the first major international car concours events to take place since March.
+As well as the Formula One display, the 2020 Concours of Elegance will include unique coachbuilt Alfa Romeos, priceless pre-war Rolls-Royces, the McLaren F1 GTRs that finished 1st, 3rd, 4th, 5th and 13th at Le Mans 24 Hours 25 years ago, a display of future classics and a new Junior Concours celebrating the best of half-scale cars.

 70 YEARS OF FORMULA 1 AT THE CONCOURS OF ELEGANCE: THE CARS